watertap-org/watertap/docs/getting_started/install.rst

 Installing solvers distributed through IDAES Extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After installing ProteusLib, the ``idaes get-extensions`` command can be used to automatically install the solvers distributed as part of the IDAES Extensions.
+After installing WaterTAP, the ``idaes get-extensions`` command can be used to automatically install the solvers distributed as part of the IDAES Extensions.

 .. important:: Depending on your operating system, additional steps might be needed.
 For more information, refer to the `IDAES installation guide <https://idaes-pse.readthedocs.io/en/stable/getting_started/index.html>`_.

-From the same environment where ProteusLib was installed, run:
+From the same environment where WaterTAP was installed, run:

     .. code-block:: shell